fractaal/SillyTavern/PROMPT_CACHING_ARCHITECTURE.md

 - First Anchor Reconstruction runs first so later stages act on the reconstructed, stable long-tail window (and TTL refresh happens on use)
 - Megaprompt compaction runs next to seal archival content into a fixed user message; this produces a durable _megapromptSealed marker
 - Provider-specific conversions (MERGE/convert) happen after, and the sealed cache_control is re-attached during Claude conversion
-- Anchoring (caching-at-depth) runs last, and begins with a pre-pass that strips any stale cache_control anchors; it prioritizes the sealed chunk, then spacing anchors, then the depth anchor
+- Anchoring (caching-at-depth) runs last, and begins with a pre-pass that strips any stale cache_control anchors; then applies fixed‑multiple spacing (W, 2W, 3W) and an optional tail‑depth anchor if budget remains
 - System prompt caching is applied in the provider-specific path (Anthropic or OpenRouter), consuming one of the 4 total breakpoints available at Anthropic